cosinekitty/astronomy/source/js/README.md

 ### Astronomy.NextLunarApsis(apsis) ⇒ [<code>Apsis</code>](#Astronomy.Apsis)
-Given a lunar apsis returned by an initial call to [SearchLunarApsis](SearchLunarApsis), or a previous call to <code>NextLunarApsis</code>, finds the next lunar apsis.
+Given a lunar apsis returned by an initial call to [SearchLunarApsis](SearchLunarApsis), or a previous call to `NextLunarApsis`, finds the next lunar apsis.
 If the given apsis is a perigee, this function finds the next apogee, and vice versa.

 **Kind**: static method of [<code>Astronomy</code>](#Astronomy)